Dalimil/Instagram-Bot/README.txt

 Implementation
 --------------
-- We need to drive a browser instance to do this -> Webdriver.IO
+- We need to drive a browser instance to do this (Webdriver.IO)
+	- OR: come up with an API script-only solution (<- we chose this, thanks to discovery of existing work)
 - Instagram account login
 - BFS Algorithm with time delays between each step
 - Algorithm A